patrickbucher/docs/weinberg/how-software-is-built.md

 A pattern change might cause more (temporary) costs in some department (development) in order to save costs in another department (service).
-Such change is only possible, if the organization supports this change on a higher level.
+Such change is only possible if the organization supports this change on a higher level.

 The higher the demands posed by customers and the problems itself, the higher a